BillK181/KlinkatsisWedding/README.md

 # BillandMarisa.com

-A sophisticated Flask web application designed to celebrate and streamline the **Klinkatsis wedding**, featuring intuitive RSVP management, immersive travel pages, and custom-designed sections tailored for guests.
+BillandMarisa.com is a sophisticated Flask web application designed to celebrate and streamline the our wedding, featuring intuitive RSVP management, immersive travel pages, and custom-designed sections tailored for guests.

 Built with love and attention to detail, this project combines interactivity, style, and seamless navigation to make wedding planning both elegant and effortless.